Databricks Zerobus Ingest — The Best Bus Is No Bus

 As of writing,

-Zerobus provides at-least-once delivery semantics, meaning each message will be delivered one or more times.
+Zerobus Ingest provides at-least-once delivery semantics, meaning each message will be delivered one or more times.
 It does not yet support exactly-once semantics.
 However, the duplicates can be handled using other Databricks and delta features.

 What’s Next